Maya Monteiro is a nutritionist and WCRF UK’s Deputy Head of Health Information.

 There’s no denying that, by its very nature, fruit juice contains sugar.
 Sugar occurs naturally in fruit and so even a serving of ‘no added sugar’ fruit juice will contain what can seem to be a surprising amount of sugar.

-Having said that, fruit juice does contain valuable vitamins and minerals and can count towards your 5 A DAY.
+Having said that, fruit juice does contain valuable vitamins and minerals and can count towards your ‘five a day’.
 But we suggest sticking to one small (150ml) glass a day.

 Sugary drinks include squashes and fizzy drinks such as cola and lemonade.
 We would recommend avoiding these drinks as they can contain a lot of sugar and usually have little (or no) nutritional value.